 - a replacement or

-When seeking a remedy, consumers are not required to return the goods to the supplier in the original packaging.
+A consumer does not need to return the goods to the supplier in the original packaging.

 'No refund' and other signage

-Signs that state 'no refunds' are unlawful, because they imply it is not possible to get a refund under any circumstance - even when there is a major problem with the goods or service.
+Signs that state 'no refunds' are unlawful because they imply it’s not possible to get a refund under any circumstance - even when there is a major problem with the goods or service.

-For the same reason, the following signs are also unlawful:
+For the same reason, the following signs are also unlawfull:

 - 'No refund on sale items'